-For the positive photoresist, only the photoresist suffering the exposure dosage over the threshold value will be removed during the development, so the freestanding microstructures can be achieved by patterning the photoresist from the back side via the dosage control.
-Here, a novel process using partial exposure method in both front and back sides is employed to fabricate the polymer-based torsional vertical comb drive and needs only three masks in total.
+For the positive photoresist, only photoresist suffering the exposure dosage over the threshold value will be removed during the development, so free-standing microstructures can be achieved by patterning the photoresist from the back side via dosage control.
+Here, a novel process using a partial exposure method in both front and back sides is employed to fabricate the polymer-based torsional vertical comb drive and needs only three masks in total.

 Figure 4 shows the detailed fabrication procedure of the proposed polymer VCD.
-The soda-lime glass is used as the substrate, and the commercial positive thick photoresist, AZ9260® (Clariant), is utilized to demonstrate this process.
-First, the Ti layer of 2500 Å is deposited and patterned by the lift-off process as the mask for the backside partial exposure, as shown in figure 4(a).
-Then, the photoresist AZ9260[®] with thickness about 55 μ m is spin-coated and soft-baked at 90°C for 90 minutes, as shown in figure 4(b).
-After re-hydration, the photoresist is exposed by the front-side partial exposure for the desired development depths, as shown in figure 4(c), which defines the height, i.e. thickness, of the lower fingers.
-Then, the backside partial exposure is carried out for the suspending space of the upper fingers, as shown in figure 4(d), which provides the desired operation stroke of VCD.
-Subsequently, the full exposure is carried out to define the overall structure, as shown in figure 4(e), in which the upper and lower fingers are self-aligned to avoid the misalignment problem.
+Soda-lime glass is used as the substrate, and the commercial positive thick photoresist AZ9260[®] (Clariant) is utilized to demonstrate this process.
+First, a Ti layer of 2500 Å is deposited and patterned by the lift-off process as the mask for the backside partial exposure, as shown in figure 4(a).
+Then, the photoresist AZ9260[®]

+with a thickness of about 55 μ m is spin-coated and softbaked at 90 °C for 90 min, as shown in figure 4(b).
+After re-hydration, the photoresist is exposed by front-side partial exposure for the desired development depths, as shown in figure 4(c), which defines the height, i.e. thickness, of the lower fingers.
+Then, backside partial exposure is carried out for the suspending space of the upper fingers, as shown in figure 4(d), which provides the desired operation stroke of the VCD.
+Subsequently, full exposure is carried out to define the overall structure, as shown in figure 4(e), in which the upper and lower fingers are self-aligned to avoid the misalignment problem.
 After all the required exposing procedure, the final development is performed with the developer of AZ400k (20% diluted by de-ionized water).
-At this step, the release process of VCD is also completed without any additional sacrificial layer and etching step.
-Then, the structure of VCD is fabricated, as shown in figure 4(f), where the overhang design at the anchors is employed by defining a narrower width at the lower part of the anchors.
-Finally, in order to provide the desired electric conductivity to activate the VCD, a thin Cu layer with thickness of 2000 Å is deposited on the structural surface by sputtering system, and the overhang design can achieve electric isolation around undercut of the anchors to avoid the electric short between the upper and lower sets of fingers, as shown in figure 4(g).
+At this step, the release process of the VCD is also completed without any additional sacrificial layer and etching step.
+Then, the structure of the VCD is fabricated, as shown in figure 4(f), where the overhang design at the anchors is employed by defining a narrower width at the lower part of the anchors.
+Finally, in order to provide the desired electric conductivity to activate the VCD, a thin Cu layer with a thickness of 2000 Å is deposited on the structural surface by a sputtering system, and the overhang design can achieve electric isolation around the undercut of the anchors to avoid an electric short between the upper and lower sets of fingers, as shown in figure 4(g).